Rubalchoudhary21/Task1_Elevate_Labs/README.md

 Scan Your Local Network for Open Ports

-Overview
+Overview:

 This project demonstrates a basic network scanning task performed using Nmap on Kali Linux.
 The objective was to identify active hosts within a specific target network and then perform a full TCP port scan on those hosts.
 The process included host discovery and a comprehensive scan of all TCP ports using appropriate Nmap flags.

-Tools Used
+Tools Used:

-Kali Linux (Operating System) Nmap (Network Mapper) and Wire Shark
+Kali Linux (Operating System) Nmap (Network Mapper)

 Target Network: 192.168.27.0/24